n4wf3l/n4wf3l/README.md

-# Hello World! 👋
+# Welcome to My Digital Playground 🎯

 I'm Nawfel Ajari, a passionate developer specializing in Laravel 10.
 I'm constantly learning and exploring new things in the world of software development.

+Explore my public projects! 🚀 Some of my work isn't visible as it's part of private GitHub organizations where I've contributed as a developer.

 ## About Me

 - 💼 I'm currently studying at Erasmushogeschool Brussel.
-- 🎓 I have a background in Programming.
+- 🎓 I am graduated in programming.
-- 🌱 Currently, I'm learning React and NextJS.
+- 🌱 Currently, I'm specializing in React Native.
 - 🗣️ Multilingual : English, French and Dutch.
 - 💬 Feel free to contact me to discuss anything related to software development.

 ## My Projects

+My passion for sport has led me to develop most of my IT projects around sport (not always😏).

 Here are some of my recent projects:

 - [EHB Football App](https://github.com/n4wf3l/Interschool-VA) - 🚀 A platform for inter-campus football competition among students. 📝 Distributed under the MIT License.
-- [FREEBru Parking](https://github.com/n4wf3l/FreeBRUParking) - 🚀 This full-stack project simplifies finding free parking in Brussels-Capital by providing a user-friendly app with a live map.
-Users can add new parking spots, leveraging Google API, database, and markers for efficiency.
+- [Futsal Platform](https://github.com/n4wf3l/FutsalProject) - 🚀 Creation of a SaaS platform for futsal clubs, featuring a team management system with current membership, news editing, an admin panel for customising the style of the website, a ticket purchasing system with Stripe online payment and much more.
 - [JPL Team of the Week](https://github.com/n4wf3l/teamOfTheWeek-JPL) - 🚀 Team of the Week: A self-coded template featuring only football players from the Belgian Jupiler Pro League.
 This web page allows you to select eleven players who have performed the best.
 After making your selections, you can capture a screenshot of your chosen team.

 Feel free to explore my repositories to discover more interesting projects!